adithsuresh-dev/adithsuresh-dev/README.md

 # 💫 About Me:
-I'm a developer exploring different areas of technology to discover where my interests and strengths align.<br>💻 Working with: Python & Web Development<br>🔍 Exploring: AI, Machine Learning & Data Science<br>🛠️ Learning by: Building projects and experimenting with new ideas<br>🧠 Interested in: Using technology to solve real-world problems<br>🌱 Currently: Expanding my skills and discovering what I enjoy building<br>🚀 Building my way forward
+I'm a developer currently exploring different areas of technology to find where my interests and strengths align.

+💻 Working with: Python & Web Development

+🔍 Exploring: AI, Machine Learning & Data Science

+🛠️ Learning by building and experimenting with different projects

+🧠 Curious about how technology can solve real-world problems

+🌱 Continuously learning and discovering what I enjoy building

+🚀 Building my way forward.

 # 💻 Tech Stack: